acoli-repo/AURIS/guidelines/draft/coreference.md

 3. `COMMENT` (optional comment): can contain free-text comments as well as ambiguity annotations (see below).

-In spreadsheet-based annotations, some of the values for refentiality are automatically suggested (`REF_AUTO`).
+> Note: In spreadsheet-based annotations, some of the values for refentiality are automatically suggested (`REF_AUTO`).
 This may help your decision for the annotation of `REF`, but please make sure to verify that properly.

 Follow the following steps (and see below for additional instructions on the annotation of `REF`):